Former ‘Deadliest Catch’ Star Arrested For Felony DUI And Drug Possession

 Former Deadliest Catch star Jake Harris is currently in jail following an arrest for felony DUI and drug possession, reports TMZ.

 The incident occurred on January 23 in Skagit County, Washington, when park rangers tried to pull over Harris and obtain his identification.
-Harris resisted and took off in his RV forcing state troopers to chase him down, according to TMZ.
+Harris resisted and took off in his RV, forcing state troopers to chase him down, according to TMZ.

 After the police pulled him over, Harris displayed physical signs of drug use.
 He was also shaking and talking very fast.
 In addition, a K-9 Unit police dog identified drugs in the RV.

-The police stated that a half ounce of heroin was found along with other drug selling items.
+The police stated that a half ounce of heroin was found, along with other drug selling items.
 They also found a shotgun Harris claimed to have purchased off of someone for $150 and a “ball” of heroin.
 Further investigation into the matter revealed the gun was stolen.

-Harris was arrested and charged with DUI, possession of a controlled substance, maintaining a vehicle or premises for drug trafficking and possession of a stolen firearm.
+Harris was arrested and charged with DUI, possession of a controlled substance, maintaining a vehicle or premises for drug trafficking, and possession of a stolen firearm.
 He got an additional charge for driving on a suspended license.

 TMZ reported that Harris and a female friend drove down to Phoenix from Washington State one week for a vacation.
 On Friday morning, the woman told police she discovered Jake had left from their hotel and taken the car with him.
-TMZ noted that “she reported the car stolen when she couldn’t get a hold of him, but called the cops when she found him at a Circle K the next day.”
+TMZ noted that, “she reported the car stolen when she couldn’t get a hold of him, but called the cops when she found him at a Circle K the next day.”

 Phoenix police officers showed up and searched him, finding Xanax pills and crystal meth.
 He was booked for one count of felony theft and two counts of felony drug possession.